 Filing bankruptcy is a legal right in our country and it is important to hire an attorney to represent you.

 At Carolyn Moller Duncan, P.C., we help people achieve practical solutions to their debt challenges.
 A free consultation with us will cost you nothing, but it may save you a lot of pain, heartache, and money down the road.
 Before you cash out your IRA and retirement accounts to pay off your debts, PLEASE talk with us first.
 There is a great deal of misinformation out there so let's discuss your situation and look for the best option for the long haul.

-Everyone’s financial circumstances are different.
+Everyone's financial circumstances are different.
 What path you choose to pursue will depend upon your own unique situation.
-Carolyn and Bill Duncan are knowledgeable, caring, and practical counsellors who focus on leveraging the complicated bankruptcy laws to your benefit.
+Carolyn and Bill Duncan are knowledgeable, caring, and practical counselors who focus on leveraging the complicated bankruptcy laws to your benefit.

 Contact us to set up your free bankruptcy consultation and let's take the time to figure out the optimal debt-relief solution for your situation.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.